RobertoBochet/hedgedoc-chart/README.md

 | `test.image.name` | Image name for the wget container used in the test-connection Pod. | `busybox` |
 | `test.image.tag`  | Image tag for the wget container used in the test-connection Pod.  | `latest`  |
 | `extraDeploy`     | Array of extra objects to deploy with the release                  | `[]`      |

+## Credits

+Chart is heavily based on [gitea](https://gitea.com/gitea/helm-chart) one.
+They worked great, so there is no need to reinvent the wheel.